 HSM Executive is main picture of our HSM project.
 It has two main parts, which are external communication and FPGA management parts.
 External communication part is used for communication with server.
 FPGA management part is used for cryptographic functions, time scheduling and data management.
 FPGA will be composed of 6 parts.
-Five of them are for cryptographic functions and one is for microprocessor.
-We will doing all data management and time scheduling by using microcontroller unit.
-In this report we will explain working hierarchy of all parts in detail with data flow and class diagrams.
+Five of them are for cryptographic functions and one is for microcontroller/microprocessor.
+All data management and time scheduling will be controlled by using microcontroller unit.
+In this report working hierarchy of all parts will be explained in detail with data flow and class diagrams.